2011 24 Hours of Le Mans: Post-race

 Peugeot maintained its lead in the LMP1 Manufacturers' Cup lead with 103 points, ahead of Audi with 69 points.
-Corvette's class victory moved them to the top of the LMGTE Manufactuers' Cup with 84 points, ahead of Ferrari and BMW, who both had 72 points.
+Corvette's class victory moved them to the top of the LMGTE Manufacturers' Cup with 84 points, ahead of Ferrari and BMW, who both had 72 points.
 Audi Sport Team Joest overtook Peugeot Sport to lead the LMP1 Teams' Cup, while Signatech and AF Corse retained the LMP2 and LMGTE Pro Teams' Cups, respectively.
 Larbre passed Proton Competition to lead the LMGTE Am Teams' Cup with four rounds remaining in the 2011 ILMC season.

-Race classification
+Official results

 Class winners are marked in bold.
-Cars failing to complete 70 per cent of winner's distance (249 laps) are marked as Not Classified (NC).
+Cars failing to complete 70 per cent of the winner's distance (249 laps) are marked as Not Classified (NC).